Krista Polvere

 “She is going to be the next big thing, I just recorded some music with her for her new record in California," he says.
 "I did some guitar and some vocals and I would say this: I have always been impressed by her.
 She's always impressed me as a songwriter and a friend.
 But the songs I've heard this time, I can honestly say I had no idea that she was capable of what I heard."I don't say that to undermine her – I was shocked at how intricate it was.
 From what I've heard it's such a powerful record.
 It's going to be a real game-changer."

 Polvere released her second album 'Reservoir Drive' in 2013.

 After the release of that album she spent more time in America recording a third album with producer Brian Elijah Smith, which is due to be released in 2016.
 The first single from the album Shut Up and Ride was released on November 27.
 The recordings were made over an intense period in a basement studio fuelled by an intense relationship between the pair resulting in an album of rare emotional vulnerability and fire.

 “There is a story within it all that makes this album even more intense and special.
 You may hear it all coming through the songs, through my voice.
 The producer and instrumentalist on the album was my lover at the time.
 When I listen to the record now I can hear the ghosts of our love and the listener may too”, said Polvere of the album.

 The single is accompanied by a video shot in both regional Australia and rural Virginia in which the artist plays two roles – a free-spirited, independent woman travelling the dusty backroads of Australia and a mysterious, ghostly seductress inhabiting the Virginian woods.
 The juxtaposition reflects the character of Krista Polvere, a true Gemini, having two very different sides to her personality.

-“I feel like the clip represents a darker, romantic and ambivalent side which is lost in the woods searching whimsically for something she knows doesn’t exist.
+Polvere says that “I feel like the clip represents a darker, romantic and ambivalent side which is lost in the woods searching whimsically for something she knows doesn’t exist.
 There is sadness in that.
 And then a more strong, independent and fearless version of me who desires the thrill and nothing more”.

 Prior to the release of the single Polvere commenced a short residency at Melbourne’s Gasometer Hotel along with a series of other shows around Victoria and a three-day stint at Australian Music Week in Sydney.